-- No one can actually stop the spread of all dirt/ germs/ disease.
+- No one can actually stop the spread of all dirt/ germs/diseases.

-- All your efforts to try and reduce the risk actually focus on the potential danger and lead you to feeling more responsible, not less.
+- All your efforts to try and reduce the risk actually focus on the potential danger and lead you to feel more responsible, not less.

 - If there is any risk that something is dirty/contaminated I must do something about it.